 Introduction

 Bangor Hydro has requested development of a model for their employees that presents the connections between departments throughout the process of designing, installing, and maintaining a Smart Meter.
 To that end, ASAP has proposed the construction of a web-based, visual-driven system that will depict the “life of a meter”.
 A graphical overview of the process that highlights the phases of purchasing, installing, maintaining, and the retirement of a Smart Meter will be created.
-Each of these phases can be explored, presenting users with job titles, descriptions, employee names, and their descriptions.
-This system will allow Bangor Hydro employees to see the impact they have on the Smart Meter lifecycle as a whole, giving them a better sense of ownership of every Smart Meter and camaraderie among their fellow employees.
+Each of these phases can be explored, presenting users with job titles, employee names, and their descriptions.
+This system will allow Bangor Hydro employees to see the impact they have on the Smart Meter lifecycle, giving them a better sense of ownership of every Smart Meter and camaraderie among their fellow employees.

 Solution